Is Cusco Safe in 2026? A Local Guide for Travelers Visiting Peru

 • Carry only necessary cash

-• Do not leave bags unattended
+• Never leave bags unattended

 San Pedro Market is one of the most authentic and visited places in Cusco, but it is also crowded, which attracts pickpockets.